Category: ethics

 That is the fundamental act of will — or, if you prefer, the fundamental choice — that determines individuation.
 It is an act of will which the individual alone can perform, and which the individual alone is responsible for.
 It is the locus of human sovereignty.
 (It is also, incidentally, the reason a fetus does not possess rights, but the woman carrying the fetus does: she is individuated; the fetus is not.)

 The stuff of rights, then, is the faculty of choice, which gives rise to right and wrong courses of action.
 But choice comes first.
-Without choice, there is no morality, and hence there are no rights.
+Without choice, there is no morality, and thus there are no rights.

-I am sometimes asked: where do rights reside?
-Are they dwell as ghosts inside us?
+I’m sometimes asked: where do rights reside?
+Do they dwell as ghosts inside us?
 The answer is, no, they do not dwell as ghosts inside us.
 Rights are principles.
 They reside within the human condition — specifically, the human brain, which operates by means of reason, the activation of which is chosen: it must be willed by each individual.
 If human action were not chosen but automatic, as it is with the beasts of our animal kingdom, then there would be no such thing as rights, because our actions would be automatic.
 We would live as those beasts — neither moral nor immoral, but amoral.
 But human action is chosen.
 And that is what necessitates the freedom to choose.

 The evolution of the human brain is the thing that created rights.
 How so?
 Because this evolution created a rational animal called a human being — which is to say, it created the freedom of the will.
-In slightly more religious terms than I’m candidly comfortable with, Dante Alighieri (1265-1321) otherwise put it well:
+In slightly more religious terms than I’m comfortable with, Dante Alighieri (1265-1321) otherwise put it well:

 The greatest gift that God in His bounty made in creation, and the most conformable to His goodness, and that which He prizes the most, was the freedom of will, with which the creatures with intelligence, they all and they alone, were and are endowed (“Paradiso,” Canto V, lines 19-24).